-- We understand that a student may make an allegation against a member of staff. - If such an allegation is made, the member of staff receiving the allegation will immediately inform the Designated Safeguarding Lead If the Designated Safeguarding Lead is absent, the allegation should be reported to the alternate Designated Safeguarding Lead - The Designated Safeguarding Lead should record any information about dates, times, location and potential witnesses. - If the allegation made to a member of staff concerns the Designated Safeguarding Lead, the person receiving the allegation will immediately inform LSI Senior Management. - If a member of staff has any concerns about the wellbeing of a student under 18, they should inform the Designated Safeguarding Lead immediately.
-In the absence of the Designated Safeguarding Lead, they should inform the alternate Designated Safeguarding Lead
+- We understand that a student may make an allegation against a member of staff. - If such an allegation is made, the member of staff receiving the allegation will immediately inform the Designated Safeguarding Lead (Agnes Gulczynska).
+If the Designated Safeguarding Lead is absent, the allegation should be reported to the alternate Designated Safeguarding Lead (Phil Scherb). - The Designated Safeguarding Lead should record any information about dates, times, location and potential witnesses. - If the allegation made to a member of staff concerns the Designated Safeguarding Lead, the person receiving the allegation will immediately inform the Director of Education and Compliance, Mr. Phil Scherb. - If a member of staff has any concerns about the wellbeing of a student under 18, they should inform the Designated Safeguarding Lead (Agnes Gulczynska) immediately.
+In the absence of the Designated Safeguarding Lead, they should inform the alternate Designated Safeguarding Lead (Phil Scherb)